JuliaIO/EzXML.jl/docs/src/manual.md

 indicates the reader just read an opening tag of an element node while the latter does the reader just read an ending tag of an element node.

+In addition to these functions, there are several functions that are specifict to the streaming reader.
+The `depth(<rreader>)` function returns the depth of the current node.
+The `expandtree(<reader>)` function expands the current node into a complete subtree rooted at the node.
+This function is useful when you want to use the DOM interfaces for the node.
+However, the expanded subtree is alive until the next read of a new node.
+That means you cannot keep references to (parts of) the expanded subtree.

 An idiomatic way of stream reading would look like this:
 ```julia
 reader = open(Document, "undirected.graphml")